Azure/azure-powershell/src/Accounts/Accounts/help/Clear-AzConfig.md

 ```

 ### -DisableErrorRecordsPersistence
 When disabled, error records will not be written to ~/.Azure/ErrorRecords.
-This config will be replaced by "EnableErrorRecordsPersistence" as opt-in around November 2023
+This config will be replaced by "EnableErrorRecordsPersistence" as opt-in in the next major release of Az around November 2023.

 ```yaml
 Type: System.Management.Automation.SwitchParameter